-One of the most effective treatment programs for alcohol addiction is family therapy.
+One of the most effective treatment programs at our alcohol treatment center in Kentucky, is family therapy.
 Involving the entire family in alcohol addiction treatment has been found to have a better outcome in relapse prevention and helping alcoholics remain sober.

 Other benefits of family therapy include:

 - Giving the family a better understanding of alcohol addiction and its effects on behavior.
 Family members get educated on alcoholism, its causes, and how they can help their loved one get better.